 The Sidekick allows me to turn the entire head around 360 degrees.
 It also allows me full range of up and down movement.
 Every movement is smooth as silk with no herky-jerky sticking points.
 That alone allows me to freeze motion at slower shutter speeds, or to add motion blurs as I pan, with zero camera shake due to my hands and body.

-A brand new Sidekick goes for about $225, but I got mine used for under $100.
+A brand new Sidekick goes for about $225, but I got mine used on eBay for under $100.
 I consider it an invaluable accessory when I’m out shooting wildlife.

 Note that you should mount your lens to the Sidekick, not the camera when using a telephoto.
 Then you can just twist the knurled knob on the lens to switch from landscape to portrait orientation.